 (c) Where a Member agrees to teach more sections than the accepted teaching load for that year, according to Clause 8.04(a) above, he/she shall be compensated in accordance with Clause 22.10.

 8.05 The standard work year for a Member on regular appointment shall include the Regular Session, September 1 of one year to April 30 of the following year, and the May/June Spring Day Session for a total of ten (10) teaching months.
-Every reasonable effort shall be made to accommodate a Member's request to teach in the Spring Evening and/or the July/August Summer Session in place of the May/June Spring Day Session provided staffing requirements permit.
-A Member shall inform the Dean by December 1 of his/her preference to teach in the next July/August Summer Session.
+Every reasonable effort shall be made to accommodate a Member's request to teach in the Auxiliary Spring Evening and/or the Auxiliary July/August Summer Session in place of the May/June Spring Day Session provided staffing requirements permit.
+A Member shall inform the Dean by December 1 of his/her preference to teach in the next AuxiliaryJuly/August Summer Session.

 8.06 Every reasonable effort shall be made to inform the Member one (1) month prior to the beginning of the Collegiate's Regular Session and three (3) months prior to the beginning of the Spring Day Session or an Auxiliary Session of the courses he/she would be expected to teach, except that the expected teaching assignment shall be subject to change based on enrolment of students.